LukeEcomod/SpaFHy_v1/README.md

 # SpaFHy v1.0

-This is repository for SpaFHy_v1 source code.
+This is repository for SpaFHy_v1 source code (under MIT copyright licence).

 Launiainen, S., Guan, M., Salmivaara, A., and Kieloaho, A.-J.: Modeling forest evapotranspiration and water balance at stand and catchment scales: a spatial approach, Hydrol.
 Earth Syst.
 Sci.
 Discuss., https://doi.org/10.5194/hess-2019-45, in review, 2019.